shivanibmane/ptw/README.md

 ### 🛠️ Features & Implementation

-✅ Create the sidebar.
+✅Create the sidebar and implement selection input.
-✅ Implement the Face Verification for ID Card Verification as a checkpoint.
+✅Based on the selection input change the sidebar inputs and outputs.
-✅ Design and develop the UI for this feature.
+✅Design and develop the UI for this feature.